030

 A Practical Commercial Diligence Approach to Assess the Risk of Artificial Intelligence (AI) Disruption

 The impact of constantly expanding applications of AI technology (Note 1) has many investors nervous about traditional human-labor-based businesses – from professional and technical services to administrative clerks.
 The sustainability of these businesses is a deep and challenging topic to assess.
 However, it is made harder by the convoluted analytics that many consultants have proposed to assess AI impact – issues such as data readiness, the existence and fixed-ness of rules in a process or system, etc. These frameworks make for great books like the Award-winning The Second Machine Age (by Erik Brynjolfsson and Andrew McAfee), but they are nearly impossible to apply at the practical level necessary in conducting diligence on a real target acquisition or other investment.
-While the continual advancement of ground-breaking, transformer-based LLMs (ChatGPT, Bard by Google, etc.*) has everyone from customer service reps to principal investors concerned about disruption to their jobs, it still requires tremendous work to generate accurate, consistent outputs from AI.
+While the continual advancement of ground-breaking, transformer-based LLMs (ChatGPT, Gemini by Google, etc.*) has everyone from customer service reps to principal investors concerned about disruption to their jobs, it still requires tremendous work to generate accurate, consistent outputs from AI.
 Thus, addressing AI advancement is both important and feasible.

 So, how should you assess the likelihood of technology disruption in a practical way?
 When GRAPH is asked to assess the risk for AI disruption, we work through the following seven questions (which truly haven’t changed substantially in the last ~5 years):